 This nutrient is so important that we evolved to be able to get it from the sun, which is ironically why most people are deficient.
 Vitamin D has strong links with mood and bone health, but it may also help with fat loss.

 Some research has correlated high body fat with lower levels of Vitamin D and one study that put two groups of women on a calorie-restricted diet found that those taking a Vitamin D supplement lost 7 more pounds than those who didn’t.
 (2)(3) This might be because Vitamin D prevents the formation of new fat cells, suppresses the storage of fat, helps testosterone production, or some other mechanism.
 (4)(5) In any case, it’s smart to supplement or consume plenty of Vitamin D-rich food — fatty fish is the richest “natural” source of the stuff but a lot of milk and cereals have been artificially fortified with it, as well.

 [Read more in our athlete’s guide to Vitamin D!]

 3. Resistant starch

 Found in the Indian herb Coleus forskohlii, it’s been traditionally used in Ayurvedic medicine to treat heart and respiratory issues but there’s pretty interesting research suggesting it could increase the amount of calories you burn.
 Supplementing it appears to signal to your cells to produce more ATP, the most basic form of cellular energy in the body.
-Therefore, taking forskolin seems to help the body burn through energy reserves.
+ATP is utilized for short and intense bursts of energy (such as running sprints) and is the energy system responsible for almost all cellular processes.
+(8) Therefore, taking forskolin seems to help the body burn through energy reserves.

 5. Probiotic bacteria